Dance Dimensions offers a fun and exciting preschool class for 3-year-olds ready to discover the joys of movement.

 All music used in class is current and stimulating for learning dance steps.
 The goal of the jazz classes is to integrate dance as an art form into a classroom atmosphere.

 Tap offers a wide array of steps and combinations in order to develop a student's technique.
-In the younger classes, traditional or "Broadway" tap is taught.
+In the younger classes, Dance Dimensions teaches traditional or "Broadway" tap.

 This type of tap focuses mostly on the performance aspect of dance, as you are used to seeing in musical theater.
 As the students progress, rhythm tap is introduced.

-All hip hop classes are taught by Corey Mola and are available to middle school and high school dancers.
+All hip hop classes are taught by Jordyn Brooks and are available to middle school and high school dancers.
 Hip hop dance refers to a dance style primarily danced to hip hop music.
 It sometimes uses free style improvisation and steps such as popping, breaking and locking.

-Lyrical classes are offered to high school students and are taught by Corey Mola.
+Lyrical classes are offered to middle and high school students and are taught by Corey Mola.

 Lyrical is a fusion of ballet, jazz and contemporary dance styles.